AndrewCarr24/sqlbot/README.md

-# sqlbot
+# SQLbot

-sqlbot is an LLM chatbot that you can run from the command line.
+SQLbot is an LLM chatbot that you can run from the command line.
 The bot is connected to a SQL database that the user specifies as a system parameter.

 ### Installation